Relationships and sex education: your FAQs answered

 “There are lots of different teaching resources and books available so lesson content will vary from school to school,” adds Catherine.

-Although some schools already cover these topics, this new legislation introduces relationship education as mandatory and provides guidance for every school to follow.
+This new legislation introduces relationship education as mandatory and provides guidance for every school to follow.

 The full guidance about Relationships education, relationships and sex education (RSE) and health education is available for any member of the public to read on the government website.

-Which schools will the new RSE legislation apply to?
+Which schools does RSE legislation apply to?

-What type of language will be used?
+What type of language is used?